andreciobezerra/andreciobezerra/README.md

 ### Hello everyone

 <div style="text-align:justify;">
 &nbsp;&nbsp;&nbsp;&nbsp;My name is Andrécio and I living at Natal, Brazil.
 I returned studied on 2017, after 14 years, due in large to the incentive of my wife.
 I chose the IT bachaleour degree course at IMD/UFRN, after pass out ENEM (selective process to superior studies at Brazil).
-Since this, my life transformed enormouly, many doors opended (mainly in my proper mind) and changed my life.
+Since this, my life transformed enor-mouly, many doors opended (mainly in my proper mind) and changed my life.
 I started at work in IT since 2019 and love it a lot!
 </div>
 <br/>
 <div style="text-align:justify;">